 - Reports nationwide, including our college campuses, of women being grabbed by the genitals, and being told a variation of “it’s no big deal.”

-- Trump continues to be disinteresed in availing himself of daily intelligence briefings.
+- Trump continues to be disinterested in availing himself of daily intelligence briefings.

 - Trump sent a total of 13 tweets on Jill Stein’s recounts, the most consecutive tweets on any subject.
 Still not a single tweet condemning nationwide hate crimes carried out in his name.

-- Despite his clams of millions of illegal votes, Trump and the GOP apparatus aggressively filed lawsuits to prevent vote recounts.
+- Despite his claims of millions of illegal votes, Trump and the GOP apparatus aggressively filed lawsuits to prevent vote recounts.

 - Trump retweeted a 16 year-old’s tweet attacking a CNN reporter.
 The 16 year-old complained that Trump edited his tweet.

-- Kellyanne Conway scolded a 17 year-old, in response to the girl’s question about working for a man with a history of sexual asasult.
+- Kellyanne Conway scolded a 17 year-old, in response to the girl’s question about working for a man with a history of sexual assault.

 - Unprovoked by events or any reason, Trump suggested — again via a tweet — consequences for burning the American flag: “perhaps loss of citizenship or year in jail!”